HPV has also been linked to other kinds of cancers, including vaginal, vulvar, penile, anal, mouth, and throat cancers.

 HPV is a common virus that is spread through sexual contact.
-There are many different types of HPV.
-Many types do not cause problems.
-But certain types of HPV can lead to:
+There are several types of HPV.
+Many types don't cause problems.
+Some types of HPV can lead to:

 These vaccines do not treat cervical cancer.